 Dentures and How They Work

-Dentures are prosthetic replacements for missing teeth.
+Dentures greenville south carolina are prosthetic replacements for missing teeth.
 Some dentures are removable and some are fixed.
 Though dentures can take time to get used to, modern dentures have a very natural look and feel, and wear comfortably.
 Typically, dentures are considered to be either partial or full, and a dentist will help a patient choose which style of denture is best suited for their needs.

 For full dentures, generally an acrylic base that is flesh colored gets fitted over the gums.
 The lower denture is a horseshoe shaped piece which can accommodate for the tongue, while the base of an upper denture will cover the roof of the mouth.
 In a dental lab dentures get custom made using impressions that have been taken of a person’s mouth.